dinamansour/Forcasting-Egyptian-current-account/README.md

 - Construct econometric models to forecast key service balance items (Suez Canal and travel)
 - Develop a robust model to forecast worker remittances

----

-*Note: This project is under active development and reflects a research-in-progress.*